 Founder, Wolf Street Corp.

 …whose ghastly name and URL he finally abandoned in July 2014.
 Here’s the story on that.

-Wolf lives and labors in San Francisco.
+Wolf lives in San Francisco.
 He has over twenty years of C-level operations experience, including turnarounds and a VC-funded startup.
 He earned his BA and MBA in Texas and his MA in Oklahoma, worked in both states for years, including a decade as General Manager and COO of a large Ford dealership and its subsidiaries.
 But one day, he quit and went to France for seven weeks to open himself up to new possibilities, which degenerated into a life-altering three-year journey across 100 countries on all continents, much of it overland.
 And it almost swallowed him up.

 MY TWO BOOKS